Jamiej0954/github-tutorial/README.md

 ```
 > It should inculde your GitHub user name and the name of the repo.

+The git remote command is essentially an interface for managing a list of remote entries that are stored in the repository.

 ---
 #### Workflow & Commands